 In 2010 the Sinfonia Varsovia Orchestra has received a new home – the former Institute of Veterinary Science at 272 Grochowska Street in Warsaw’s Praga District.
 By a decision of the Council of Warsaw and Mayor Hanna Gronkiewicz-Waltz, an open, two-stage international competition was held in June 2010 for the design of a new concert hall seating 1 800 and architectural development of the property located at Grochowska Street.
 The Grand Prix was awarded to Atelier Thomas Pucher of Graz (Austria).
 The design is unusual not only in the very characteristic frame surrounding the whole property, but also in the exceptional design of the concert hall itself, combining shoebox concert hall acoustics with a vineyard seating arrangement.
 According to the designers, the combination will provide an unsurpassed, unique listening experience.
 The authorities of the Capital City of Warsaw have decided to implement this project in Warsaw’s Praga district.
 In 2015, in the presence of the President of the capital city of Warsaw, Ms. Hanna Gronkiewicz-Waltz, architect Thomas Pucher and Janusz Marynowski, director of the Sinfonia Varsovia Orchestra signed a contract for the delivery of design documentation for a new concert hall for Sinfonia Varsovia and for the development of the property at 272 Grochowska Street.
 The new Sinfonia Varsovia Orchestra Music Centre will be more than just an attractive place to present classical music and other arts.
 It will also be a place to spend leisure time.
 It will be an important space for the residents of the Praga District, for all of Warsaw and for foreign tourists visiting Poland.
 An extensive artistic and educational programme will be prepared with an audience of all ages and various degrees of involvement in the arts in mind.
 The first concert in the new facility is to take place in Spring 2024.

 Educational projects organised in the Orchestra’s headquarters are an important aspect of Sinfonia Varsovia’s activities.
 In 2012 the Orchestra initiated its elite Akademia Sinfonia Varsovia programme – a cycle of workshops for students and young music academy graduates intended to prepare them to play in the best symphony orchestras.
 The workshops are led by Sinfonia Varsovia’s concert masters and principal soloists.
-The project has been implemented in collaboration with the Ministry of Culture and National Heritage.

 Educational programmes for the youngest listeners include projects organised jointly with the Music is for Everyone Foundation: Smykofonia [Toddler Philharmonic], a programme of music for children up to five years of age and the Labyrinth Event, addressed to students and teachers in elementary schools.
 Summer Concerts at Grochowska Street merit special attention.
 This is a cycle of chamber music concerts performed by young, talented artists recommended by the Sinfonia Varsovia Orchestra.
 The concerts are preceded by introductory lectures by musicologists and music critics.
 Admission to Summer Concerts at Grochowska Street is free.